What is our Social Impact 2020?

 - 2,385 employers offering our Childcare Voucher scheme to their staff, collectively saving those employers £3.8 million in National Insurance Contributions

-- Opening of High Rise, a brand new indoor adventure centre, designed to be inclusive for those with special and additional needs and featuring an innovative Sensory Room, Quiet Room and a Changing Places toilet facility, to support these guests (High Rise has subsequently had to close as a result of COVID-19 but will reopen in 2021)
+- Opening of High Rise, a brand new indoor adventure centre, designed to be inclusive for those with special and additional needs and featuring an innovative Sensory Room, Quiet Room and a Changing Places toilet facility, to support these guests (High Rise has subsequently had to close temporarily as a result of COVID-19.)

 - Helping almost 600 people, directly impacted by COVID-19 in the first two months of the pandemic, through our helpline.